nus-cs2113-AY2324S1/ip/docs/README.md

 Searches for a specific keyword within the descriptions of all the elements contained within the agenda.
 Format: `find KEYWORD`
-- KEYWORD can potentially range from a single character to multiple words
+- `KEYWORD` can potentially range from a single character to multiple words
+- Note that text following a backslash will be ignored
-- The search is **case insensitive**, e.g. `food` will match `Food`
+- The search is **case in-sensitive**, e.g. `food` will match `Food`
 - The order of the keywords does matter

 Examples: